-As for completing her goal before the end of the year, she says, "That's the second thing the military taught me: timeliness.
+As for completing her goal before the end of the year, she said, "That's the second thing the military taught me: timeliness.
 There's a saying, 'If you're not 10 minutes early, you're late.'
-I definitely do not like to be late!"
+I definitely do not like to be late."

 Founded in 1972 by a group of veterans, the American GI Forum National Veterans Outreach Program serves a minimum of 1,000 individuals every year.
 Working hard to restore dignity to veterans who seek comfort, support and assistance in moving from homelessness to a sustainable future, the organization provides housing, job training, employment services, daily meal service and chemical dependency recovery programs.
 The American GI Forum takes an individualized approach, tailoring a plan of action for each veteran client with the ultimate goal of complete self-sufficiency.

 The volunteer event that affected her the most was the "Stand Down for Homeless Veterans" event hosted by the American GI Forum, she said.
 The one-day program provides more than 500 homeless veterans with meals, flu shots, haircuts, clothing and giveaways, as well as services and counseling.